neura-sx/graphene-book/book/interfaces/FAQs.md

 ```
 It's a shared key for some special purpose.
 If I remember BM or someone else has ever explained it in the forum, but I can't find the post right now.

----
+## Colors in witness node output window
-> What is the meaning of all those different text colors in the witness node console?
+> What is the meaning of all those different text colors in the witness node output window?

 * `green` - debug
 * `white` - info/default